-Remove the meat off the bone if bone is a no-no in your family.
+Remove the meat off the bone if the bone is a no-no in your family.
 We do not mind the bones and sucking all the delicious juices out of them 😉

 What is lovage?

-It is normally available from around April till September/ October.
+Lovage is normally available from around April till September/ October.
 It is best to store it by freezing it whenever available.
 It is a seasonal herb but amazing to have in hand as the flavour this delivers to any soup is unbeatable and totally unique.
 A truly fantastic herb for any soup, fish or chicken.
 Please take my word for it.